Brooks Orpik: International play

 In 1999, Orpik competed for the United States in the World Junior Ice Hockey Championships in Stockholm.

 In 2009, Orpik was invited to the USA Hockey orientation camp, from August 17 to 19, in preparation for the 2010 Winter Olympics in Vancouver.
 Orpik was ultimately selected to the American team, which finished with a silver medal finish behind Canada.

 Personal life

 He is married to Erin Orpik, with whom he has two daughters.

+He was known as "Free Candy" to his teammates, a nickname bestowed upon him by a fan blog due to his infamously creepy appearance in a team portrait.